gradio-app/gradio/CONTRIBUTING.md

 ![GitHub issues by-label](https://img.shields.io/github/issues/gradio-app/gradio/good%20first%20issue?color=fe7c01&link=https%3A%2F%2Fgithub.com%2Fgradio-app%2Fgradio%2Fissues%3Fq%3Dis%253Aopen%2Bis%253Aissue%2Blabel%253A%2522good%2Bfirst%2Bissue%2522)

-More than 200 awesome developers have contributed to the `gradio` library, and we'd be thrilled if you would like to be the next Gradio contributor!
+More than 200 awesome developers have contributed to the `gradio` library, and we'd be thrilled if you would like to be the next contributor!

 Prerequisites: